Wondering what is CFD trading, or tips how to trade CFDs in Australia ?… if so, we can explain!

 Best CFD Trading Platforms

-A CFD trading platform is the system or software a CFD provider uses to allow you to make CFD trades.
+A CFD trading platform is the system or software a CFD broker uses to allow you to make CFD trades.

-Many CFD provider’s have demo accounts where you can ‘test drive’ their trading platform, and your CFD trading strategies, before opening a live CFD account.
+Many CFD provider’s have a demo account where you can ‘test drive’ their online trading platform.
+These demo accounts are also useful for testing your CFD trading strategies, before opening a live CFD account.
 On all our CFD provider comparison & reviews we provide links to the brokers demo accounts.
 We highly recommend opening a demo account for each CFD broker you’re considering for a trading account.

 CFD Regulation Australia